 ALCAT testing for food sensitivities can help pinpoint problem foods in your diet.
-Dr. Tina Marcantel is a naturopathic physician in Gilbert.
-She also serves the East Valley cities of Mesa, Chandler, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic physician in Gold Canyon, Arizona.
+She also serves the East Valley cities of Gilbert, Mesa, Chandler, Tempe, Scottsdale, Queen Creek, Apache Junction, and the greater Phoenix area.

 To learn more about food sensitivity testing, read Dr. Marcantel’s article “Are Foods Making You Sick?”